anotowski/TraderApp/README.md

 # TraderApp
 Application made as a test assignment for recruting purpouses.
-Application consists of two primary adaptors one is web API project used to retrieve and list data saved in blob and table storage.
-Second primary adaptor driving is an azure function that gets data from external page via HTTP Client and saves the result of that action to the blob & table storage.
+Application consists of two primary(driving) adaptors one is web API project used to retrieve and list data saved in blob and table storage.
+The second driving adaptoris an azure function that gets data from external page via HTTP Client and saves the result of that action to the blob & table storage.
 Azure function is meant to be ran on Http timer trigger.
 ## Tech stack
 ### General
 - C# 11